Updated 4th April 2023

 Book with confidence

 For onsite programmes, please read the information below.
 For online courses, please see the separate refund policy in our Terms and Conditions.
 Our Covid refund policy is not applicable to online workshops.

 Before your programme starts

-- If you are experiencing symptoms prior to your arrival, please take a lateral flow test within 24 hours before arrival, and do not travel to us if you test positive or have symptoms.
+- If you are experiencing symptoms prior to your arrival, please take a lateral flow test and do not travel to us if you test positive.
 You may be required to take a lateral flow test during the workshop; these will be provided for you.
-However, please bring your own if you have them.

 - As countries move into living with Covid, and it becomes part of everyday life, we ask visitors to take responsibility for their plans, this means that we have now reverted to our normal refund policy for guests.
 Accordingly, we strongly advise you to take out travel insurance for your visit.